mend/renovate-ce-ee/docs/setup-for-bitbucket-data-center.md

-# Set up Mend Renovate Self-hosted for Bitbucket
+# Set up Mend Renovate Self-hosted App for Bitbucket Data Center

-## Configure Renovate Bot Account on Bitbucket
+## Configure Renovate Bot Account on Bitbucket Data Center

 ### 1.a.
 Configure Renovate Bot User Account

-The following configuration instructions are to be performed on Bitbucket Server by a user account with “Admin” or “System admin” global permissions on the Bitbucket Server.
+The following configuration instructions are to be performed on Bitbucket Data Center by a user account with “Admin” or “System admin” global permissions on Bitbucket Data Center.

-- Log in to Bitbucket Server with admin user (eg. http://localhost:7990)<br>
+- Log in to Bitbucket Data Center with admin user (eg. http://localhost:7990)<br>
 Note: Bitbucket Admin user permissions - Must be at least “Admin” to create a new user account.<br>
 Also, only repo admins can add the Renovate Bot user and webhooks.